JustJunior82/UDP-dating-35L/backend/README.md

 - `username` (str): The username for the existing user.
 - `access_token` (str): The valid access token for the existing user.
 - `to` (str): username of other user in conversation

-## BUILD ##

-Given the right dependencies have been installed, putting the working directory in "api" and executing "python3 main.py" should run the server on port 12345.